yb0608/JavaScript---Build-A-Game/README.md

 ## Getting Started

-Download the files and open the html page, have fun this little tree game!
+Download the files and open the TreeGame.html page, and have fun this little game!